 Let the scented name dry.
 Once it is, the name can be put up around the home or in the classroom.

 It should remain scented for a while.
-If the kiddo wants to, she can gently scratch at it a little bit to bring out more of the scent.
+If the children want to, they can gently scratch at it a little bit to bring out more of the scent.

 Learning Included with Scratch and Sniff Names